Tripura Sundari: Iconography

 She is often depicted iconographically as a 16-year-old girl (hence the appellation "Shodashi") seated on a lotus that rests on the supine body of Sadashiva, which in turn lies on a throne whose legs are the gods Brahma, Vishnu, Isvara, and Rudra.
 In some cases, the lotus is growing out of Shiva's navel.
 In other more common cases, the lotus is grown directly from the Sri Chakra.

 In the Jnana Khanda of Tripura Rahasya, goddess herself describes her eternal form.

 The Vamakeshvara tantra says that Tripura-sundari dwells on the peaks of the Himalayas; is worshipped by sages and heavenly nymphs; has a body like pure crystal; wears a tiger skin, a snake as a garland around her neck, and her hair tied in a jata; holds a trident and drum; is decorated with jewels, flowers, and ashes; and has a large bull as a vehicle.

 The Saundarya Lahari and the Tantrasara describe her in detail from her hair to her feet.
 The Tantrasara dhyana mantra says that she is illuminated by the jewels of the crowns of Brahma and Visnu, which fell at her feet when they bowed down to worship her.
-Kinsley also says that "In Saundarya Lahari and Tantrasara she is not associated with Shiva in any obvious way as she is in other depictions".
+Kinsley also says that "In the Saundarya Lahari and Tantrasara she is not associated with Shiva in any obvious way as she is in other depictions".

 Vaishnavism traditions have a similar set of complementary parallels between Vishnu and Lakshmi.
 The Tantric Vaishnava Pancharatra texts associates Lalita with Lakshmi.
 Author Douglas Renfrew Brooks says, "Lalita, like the Pancharatra conception of Lakshmi, acts independently by taking over the cosmic functions of the male deity; yet she does not defy the god's wishes".
 Brooks also says, "In contrast to most Vaishnava conceptions of Lakshmi, however, Lalita destabilizes temporarily for the purpose of reasserting order".